jgosmann/bite-parser/docs/en/main/_sources/getting-started.rst.txt

 Often you only want a transformed representation that you can get with the ``values`` attribute on a node.

-.. testcode:: getting-started
+.. testcode:: getting-started-0

     print(result.values)

-.. testoutput:: getting-started
+.. testoutput:: getting-started-0

     (b'123', b'+', b'45', b'*', b'(', b'67', b'+', b'89', b')')